Your Privacy is protected.

 In the last five years of seeing patients with joint pain, I find many patients respond to simple nutritional and dietary changes.
 As a foundation, removing certain inflammatory foods that aggravate the immune system as well as the joints can make a big difference.

 Medications do nothing more than mask the symptoms of pain and at the time contribute to other issues such as gastrointestinal and liver problems.
-These medications also cause mineral deficiencies such as folic acid and vitamin C and other nutrients which aggravate the problem the drugs were prescribed for originally.
+These medications also cause mineral deficiencies such as folic acid, vitamin C, and other nutrients which aggravate the problem the drugs were prescribed for originally.
 These nutrients are very important for helping joints, ligaments, tendons to heal properly.

 While you’re on a medication in hopes of it fixing your joint pain, you are actually setting yourself up for more long-term severe joint pain in the future.
 Addressing the underlying cause of where the inflammation is coming from is the best way to get to the root of the problem.